mong/shinyproxy/README.md

 # Proxy our shiny apps

 ## Introduction
 Re-using the name of [the underlying Spring boot web application](https://www.shinyproxy.io/) _shinyproxy_ is the deployer of shiny web applications developed and mentained by SKDE.
-Both _shinyserver_ and the web applications it it a proxy for are deployed as [docker containers](https://www.yr.no/place/Norway/Troms_og_Finnmark/Troms%C3%B8/Troms%C3%B8/hour_by_hour.html) and replicated at a given number of nodes to reduce potential downtime
+Both _shinyserver_ and the web applications it it a proxy for are deployed as [docker containers](https://www.yr.no/place/Norway/Troms_og_Finnmark/Troms%C3%B8/Troms%C3%B8/hour_by_hour.html) and replicated at a given number of nodes to reduce potential downtime.

 ![mongr.no shinyproxy setup](mongr_shinyproxy.png)